 Many eastern religions maintain shrines and altars dedicated to tutelary spirits.
 Tiny, brightly painted ‘spirit houses’ built to contain tutelary deities are found abundantly in Bangkok, for example.
 Bangkok.com states that the two most common styles of these ‘spirit houses’ are ‘San Jao Tii' and 'San Pra Phoom', which often appear together in pairs.’

 Totem animals, or familiars, can be found in societies around the globe, including Africa, Asia, Australia, Eastern and Western Europe, and more.

-It has yet to be proven that animals are familiars, and are responsible for bad fortune or magical spells.
-However, one needs only to spend a bit of time with a four-legged companion to recognize there seems to be some spark of knowing, or even smiling mischief, within.
+It has yet to be proven that animals are familiars or play any role in bad fortune or magical spells.
+However, one needs only to spend a bit of time with a four-legged companion to recognize that there’s a spark of knowing, or even smiling mischief, within them.

 By Liz Leafloor